MitchellDusek/Energy-Analytics-Dashboard/README.md

 It demonstrates the ability to transform complex, multi-granular datasets into a scalable analytical model and deliver executive-level insights that support strategic decision-making.

-## Audience & Accessibility

-This project is designed to be accessible to both technical and non-technical audiences.

-While it incorporates advanced data modeling and analytics, the outputs are structured to deliver clear, executive-level insights without requiring a technical background to interpret.

 ---

 ## Executive Summary